MohammedHassanLatif/TheGreatBookshelfOfUdacity/README.md

   "success": true
 }
 Deployment N/A
-Authors
-Yours truly, Coach Caryn

 Acknowledgements
-The awesome team at Udacity and all of the students, soon to be full stack extraordinaires!
+The awesome team at Udacity!